 In the first month of my arrival in Cuenca, Ecuador, I joined a new group of writers, called Writers in Transition, also referred to as WIT.
 I was an active participant of this group for two and a half years and am very grateful for the support, encouragement, and feedback I have received from this diverse and talented group of mostly expats.

-My books “High in the Andes” and “Vodka Musings and Cloud Poems” were published in 2017 and are limited art edition poetry hand-sewn books commonly called chapbooks.
-I am presently writing a new limited edition prose poetry book called “No such Stories”.
+My books “High in the Andes” and “Vodka Musings and Cloud Poems” were produced in 2017 and are limited art edition poetry hand-sewn books commonly called chapbooks.
+I am presently writing a new limited edition prose poetry book called “No such Stories” and “Green Mountain”.